ionfury/homelab/docs/runbooks/attach-gpu.md

 Because I'm using machine templates to maintain cluster nodes indirectly, if those machines are re-created the GPU needs to be manually mounted back into them.

+## Prerequisite

+A host should be manually labeled with `gpu: true` in the harvester hosts configuration.
+This is a selector on the GPU VM machine config in rancher to schedule GPU VMs on a GPU carrying host.

 ## Indication

 A firing alert `MissingQuadroP2000Node`.